-Residential Risk Analysis Ltd was initially created in response to the awareness of home purchases that have gone seriously wrong for buyers in the Post-earthquake environment of Christchurch, but it quickly became apparent that there were more widespread problems throughout New Zealand – namely Climate Change, increased seismicity and a rapidly changing home insurance regime.
+Residential Risk Analysis® Ltd was initially created in response to the awareness of home purchases that have gone seriously wrong for buyers in the Post-earthquake environment of Christchurch, but it quickly became apparent that there were more widespread problems throughout New Zealand – namely Climate Change, increased seismicity and a fundamentally changed home insurance regime.

-Melissa is a Qualified Insurance Professional and spent nearly a decade in the Insurance industry.
+Melissa is a qualified and certified Insurance Professional and has spent more than a decade in the Insurance industry.

-For seven years, Melissa had intensive hands-on experience in Disaster Recovery and led the largest team settling the eye wateringly complex Shared Property claims following the Christchurch Earthquake Sequence, which included picking apart the unending challenges of Multi Unit Building ownership and relationship issues; pioneering new ways of settling claims and liaising with Governmental and private agencies as well as working pragmatically with other insurance companies.
+Melissa has intensive hands-on experience in Disaster Recovery having led the largest team settling the eye wateringly complex Shared Property claims following the Christchurch and Kaikoura earthquakes.
+This included picking apart the unending challenges of Multi Unit Building ownership issues; pioneering new ways of settling claims and liaising with Governmental and private agencies as well as working pragmatically with other insurance companies.

-After the Kaikoura Earthquake, Melissa spent five weeks immediately after the event in the badly affected South Marlborough region initiating contact with isolated policy holders and developing contacts with council, non-profit support organisations, Loss Adjustors and other suppliers.
+As one of the first outsiders to spend time with the locals after the Kaikoura Earthquake, Melissa spent five weeks immediately after the event in the badly affected South Marlborough region visiting isolated homeowners and developing contacts with council, non-profit support organisations, Loss Adjustors and other suppliers.
 She subsequently led the team settling claims in the Marlborough/Nelson region for the Kaikoura event.

-After these seven years of experience, including floods, storms and fires; and the fundamental changes to Home Insurance, Melissa had identified shortfalls in protections available to buyers hoping to buy properties and was able to identify the numerous risks that can impact on a home, its resale value and insurability.
+After years of Disaster Recovery experience, including floods, storms and fires; and the arrival of fundamental changes to Home Insurance, Melissa has identified ongoing risks to property buyers and is able to identify the numerous risks that can impact on a home, its resale value and insurability.

-With her free time, Melissa volunteers 6 hours or more a week at the Neonatal Intensive Care Unit at Christchurch Hospital, writes wedding and funeral ceremonies for charity, administers the Pauwels Flying Scholarship and even manages to find time to be with her partner, grown daughters and two geriatric cats.
+With her free time, Melissa volunteers 6 hours a week at the Neonatal Intensive Care Unit at Christchurch Hospital, writes wedding ceremonies for charity, administers the Pauwels Flying Scholarship and even manages to find time to be with her partner, grown daughters and two geriatric cats.